skypjack/entt/README.md

 components:

 ```
-auto registry = entt::Registry<MyCustomPool<Component1, Component2>>{};
+auto registry = entt::Registry<Entity, MyCustomPool<Component1, Component2>>{};
 ```

-Even thoug the underlying pool doesn't store the components separately, the registry must know them to be able to do specific actions (like `destroy` or `copy`).
+Even though the underlying pool doesn't store the components separately, the registry must know them to be able to do specific actions (like `destroy` or `copy`).
 That's why they must be explicitly specified.<br/>
 A generic pool should expose at least the following memeber functions: